 Virtual and augmented reality technology

+uSE OF aRTIFICIAL INTELLIGENCE

+Artificial Intelliegence (AI) provides an opportunity to create or enhance simulation exercises by making them more interactive, realistic, and adaptive to the individual.
+It allows scenarios to dynamically adjust in real-time based on the individuals actions, skill levels, or decisions which creates a more responsive and engaging learning environment.

+The future will see more simulations using AI to enhance realism and interactions through the use of predictive modelling to simulate potential outcomes or risks to help individuals understand the consequences of their actions.

+Include the potential risks of AI.
+(IALA G1178 dec 2022)

 REALISM IN VTS SIMULATION

 VTS simulation should provide sufficient behavioural realism to allow personnel to acquire skills appropriate to the training objectives.
 VTS simulation should have the amount of realism for the trainee to believe it is real.